-For more than 19 years, Debbie Wasserman Schultz has dedicated her public life to working on behalf of the people of South Florida.
+For more than two decades, Debbie Wasserman Schultz has dedicated her public life to working on behalf of the people of South Florida.
 On November 2, 2004, she was elected as a member of the United States House of Representatives, and on May 4, 2011, was elected chair of the Democratic National Committee after being nominated by President Barack Obama.

 In Congress, Wasserman Schultz is a tireless advocate for women, children and families, authoring numerous pieces of legislation to advance their health, safety and security.
 She serves on the Committee on Appropriations and is ranking member of the Legislative Branch Subcommittee.
 She also serves on the Subcommittee on State and Foreign Operations, where she advocates for funding for security, economic, and humanitarian assistance, and works to reduce poverty around the world.
-The first Jewish congresswoman ever elected from Florida, introduced a resolution that passed the House of Representatives and called on the President to declare a Jewish American Heritage Month.
+The first Jewish congresswoman ever elected from Florida, Wasserman Schultz introduced a resolution that passed the House of Representatives and called on the President to declare a Jewish American Heritage Month.
 The President subsequently did so, with the inaugural month in May, 2006.

-On April 6, 2011, Rep. Wasserman Schultz was nominated by President Obama to serve as chair of the Democratic National Committee.
-As chair, Rep. Debbie Wasserman Schultz works every day to advance President Obama's agenda and ensure his re-election, to elect Democratic candidates across the country, and to promote Democratic values.
+As DNC Chair, Wasserman Schultz works every day to advance President Obama's agenda, to elect Democratic candidates across the country, and to promote Democratic values.

 Wasserman Schultz was born in Long Island, New York, and received her bachelor's and master's degrees from the University of Florida.
 She and her husband Steve live in Weston, Florida, with their three children.